Yaooo00/Comp_425_MainProject/README.md

 # Setting Up the Environment
 It is recommended that you use Anaconda to build a standalone Python virtual environment.
 The recommended environment configuration is as follows:

-Clone the project code:
+1. Clone the project code:
 git clone https://github.com/open-mmlab/mmdetection3d.git

-==> The remaining steps follow final_code.ipynd
+2. Install Dependencies:
+Please follow the instructions in the final_code.ipynb to install the required packages.
+Ensure that your Python, PyTorch, mmcv, mmengine, and other dependencies meet the version requirements.

 # Data preparation
 Use the following data from the KITTI dataset ==> https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d (Register first)